swift-server/guides/docs/testing.md

 # Testing

 SwiftPM is integrated with [XCTest, Apple’s unit test framework](https://developer.apple.com/documentation/xctest).
-Running `swift test` from the terminal, or triggering the test action in Xcode, will run all of your XCTest test cases.
-Test results will be displayed in Xcode or printed out to the terminal.
+Running `swift test` from the terminal, or triggering the test action in your IDE (Xcode or similar), will run all of your XCTest test cases.
+Test results will be displayed in your IDE or printed out to the terminal.

 A convenient way to test on Linux is using Docker.
 For example: